mondoohq/mondoo-operator/docs/user-manual-olm.md

 mondoo-client        2m44s
 ```

-**I see the issue that deploymend is marked unschedulable**
+**I see the issue that deployment is marked unschedulable**

-For development testing you can resources the allocated resources for the mondoo client:
+For development testing you can resources the allocated resources for the Mondoo Client:

 ```
 spec: